 As part of my ongoing efforts to keep everyone safe and secure, I want to alert you to an increase I’ve noticed in the past week or two.
 LogMeIn users have been seeing an increase in notification emails from LogMeIn that their accounts have failed login attempts.
 These are usually from another country when this happens, and when it only happens once or twice over the course of years, it’s not a big issue.
-However, I have seen a marked increase in the number of cases where these attempts are made either multiple times in one day, or several times over the course of a month or two.
-In both cases, this is more concerning and points to deliberate attempts from hackers to gain acccess to that specific account.
+However, I have seen a marked increase in the number of cases where these attempts are made either multiple times in one day or several times over the course of a month or two.
+In both cases, this is more concerning and points to deliberate attempts from hackers to gain access to that specific account.

 What are the implications of these emails?
 It means that, if you have active computers still used within LogMeIn, you risk having those computers at the mercy of this hacker should they successfully gain access.
-NOTE: You will not necessarily see an email from LogMeIn that a login succeeded.
+NOTE: You will not necessarily see an email from LogMeIn that a login attempt succeeded.

 If you already have this turned on, you don’t need to do anything more.
 If you don’t use LogMeIn but have an account with them, either turn 2-factor authentication on or ensure that there are no computers in that account that can be accessed any longer.